Associates’ Names: Laura Walker, OTR/L; Carol Garner-Houston, OTR/L

 Writing samples from the first time he could write his name.
 July 2016

 Therapist’s Comments: When I first began seeing Grayson, he was easily frustrated.
 He gave up on a task before even trying it.
 He would say, “It is too hard!” and walk away.
-After using iLs, Grayson’s behavior and his ability to regulate his emotions significantly improved.
+After using the Focus System, Grayson’s behavior and his ability to regulate his emotions significantly improved.
 With consistent listening, his writing evolved to include correct grammar and punctuation.
 It was exciting to experience these changes with him and watch his confidence soar.

 Point of Interest: Grayson would request to put the headphones on when working.
-Below are images taken of his writing before without wearing the iLs headset, picture 1.
+Below are images taken of his writing before without wearing the Focus System headset, picture 1.
 The second picture shows significant improvement in his handwriting and ability to organize on the page after only 4 minutes of wearing the headset.

 Co-Writer: Christine Fazzino, COTA/L